teamscode/teamscode-website/content/contests/spring-2025/rules.md

 * Teams must submit at least once to be eligible for raffle prizes.
 * Teams may use multiple computers and submit answers in multiple languages.
 * Pre-written code and online reference guides are allowed (in other words, internet is allowed so long as you’re not asking people how to solve our problem).
 * We reserve the right to disqualify participants who intentionally participate in divisions with problem difficulties that are too low for the skill level of the participant.
-For example, USACO finalists and International Masters on Codeforces cannot participate in the Novice division.
+Teams with a member who satisfy a condition of the advanced division cannot participate in the Novice division.
 We do not tolerate those who attempt to undermine the fairness of the competition.
 * There are two divisions: **Novice** and **Advanced**.
 We expect each division will be interesting for participants of the following skill levels:
   * The novice division is intended for students who know programming but have not started or have just started competitive programming:
     * Taking or have taken APCS
     * USACO Bronze-Silver
-    * 0 - 1500 Codeforces rating
+    * 0 - 1599 Codeforces rating
   * The advanced division is intended for anyone who is confident in their competitive programming ability:
     * USACO Gold and above
     * 1600+ Codeforces rating